Development:Super Mario All-Stars

 19 Jul 1993 14:17

-In the z-mario-4 folder , a scratchpad of Luigi sprites seen in Super Mario All-Stars + Super Mario World is present, featuring different sprites for turning, kicking, sliding, falling after a jump and the pose when you finish a level .
-In this sheet one of the small Luigi sprites is giving a thumbs up (although it really look like he's giving the finger).
-This sprite was scrapped and changed for the crossed arm pose in the final.
+In the z-mario-4 folder, a scratchpad of Luigi sprites seen in Super Mario All-Stars + Super Mario World is present, featuring different sprites for turning, kicking, sliding, falling after a jump and the pose when you finish a level .
+This sheet seems to contain a sprite of small Luigi giving a thumbs up, although it looks more like he's flipping the bird.
+This sprite was scrapped and changed for the crossed arm pose in the final, likely due to the middle finger resemblance.

 *replace images of text with text